 Overview of Indiana Pathways for Aging

-New Program Coming July 1, 2024: Indiana Pathways for Aging, or Pathways, is a statewide Medicaid managed long-term services and supports (MLTSS) program for state residents who are 60+ years old and Medicaid-eligible due to age, disability, or blindness.
+New Program Launched July 1, 2024: Indiana Pathways for Aging, or Pathways, is a statewide Medicaid managed long-term services and supports (MLTSS) program for state residents who are 60+ years old and Medicaid-eligible due to age, disability, or blindness.
 Via this program, Hoosiers, including those eligible for both Medicaid and Medicare (dual eligible) receive medical care, such as doctor appointments, hospitalization, laboratory work, and x-rays.
 Program participants can also receive nursing home care or home and community-based services (HCBS) in their home, the home of a loved one, an adult family care home, or an assisted living residence to prevent and delay the need for institutionalization (nursing home admission).
 HCBS might include personal care services, homemaker services, adult day care, home modifications, personal emergency response systems, and home delivered meals.

 Benefits are received via a single Medicaid health plan provided by a managed care entity (MCE).
 A MCE is essentially a private healthcare company that has a network of care providers.
 It is through these providers that program participants receive services.
 There are three MCEs from which to choose a Pathways Medicaid health plan: Anthem, Humana, and United Healthcare.
 While program participants receive their Medicare benefits in the same manner as before, one’s Medicaid health plan can work with one’s Medicare health plan to coordinate care.